SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 This plugin uses neighbour grid for collision detection and flow field for navigation.

-THis plugin includes an editor utility widget that allows users to set up a new agent with only 1 click of a button.
+This plugin includes an editor utility widget that allows users to set up a new agent with only 1 click of a button.

 Coming Next...